jry2010/RandomNumberGame/README.md

 This is my first work -- a random number game

-Download .exe and double-click it to install, then you can statrt the game!
+Download .exe and double-click it to install, then you can start the game!

 Have fun!